Vincentdudu123/AskNuclear/reactorSeries/E1/manuscript/manuscript.md

 ## Scene two

 Nuclear reaction is a fundenmental physical phenomenon born along with the universe.
-Nuclear fusion is a reaction in which, two or more light nuclei form into a heavier one releasing energy, like what's happening in the sun.
-On the other hand, heavy nucleus can split into two or more lighter ones.
+Heavy nucleus can split into two or more lighter ones.
 During this process a certain amount of energy is also released.
+On the other hand, nuclear fusion is a reaction in which, two or more light nuclei form into a heavier one releasing energy, like what's happening in the sun.

 When people talk about nuclear energy, there is always a bliss of anxiety going around: non human-readable equations, harmful radiations, atomic bombs, Chernobyl, Fukushima, or even big cooling towers releasing unharmful steam into the atmosphere.

 ## Scene three

 There seems to exist a thick layer of ice between most people and nuclear energy causing some misunderstandings.
-What is nuclear energy?
-Is nuclear power plant safe?
+What is nuclear energy? how does a nuclear power plant work?
 In this series of videos, I am gonna explained some facts about nuclear power plant, well, in a simple way.

 ## Scene four